warnerm/OUprocess/README.md

 # OUprocess

-Apply Ornstein Uhlenbeck process models to the evolution of gene expression data.
+Apply Ornstein Uhlenbeck process models to the evolution of gene expression data (still a work in progress).

 Implementation of the following paper: https://academic.oup.com/mbe/article/31/1/201/1049642